OpenSextant/Xponents/solr/REPORT.md

 ## Opensextant Gazetteer Python API

+OpenSextant provides a simple API to access a variety of types of geographic data and related stuff.
+The major types include:

+* **Reference Gazetteer data:** relatively lean, tabulated information for high-level geography (Countries, Provinces, Major cities, etc).
+This category is easily served in an API from flatfiles.
+OpenSextant provides `opensextant.Place` and `.Country` classes to formally represent such things
+* **Complete Gazetteer data:** bulky named points, where a single feature or location may have numerous names, abbreviations, codes in dozens of languages.
+  This data is best served from a database, which here is SQLite.
+* **Non-Geographic data:** language codes, popular words, common census name data, and the like.

 See the basic reference data in action here, which are demonstrated in the python test package under [python/test/test_gazetteer_api.py](../python/test/test_gazetteer_api.py)